donotnoot/tracer/readme.md

 # Tracer

-It's just a ray tracer.
+It's just a ray tracer with SIMD optimizations.
 I have used it to learn some math and Rust, so it's not fast nor idiomatic, but it's mine.

 ![example render](example.png)